The Trade Union Act 2016: what is changing?

 The Trade Union Act 2016 was passed on 4 May 2016.
 A key element of the reform is that industrial action will be lawful only when there has been a ballot turnout of at least 50%.

 We don’t yet know but expect the majority of the provisions to come into force later this year, with some delayed into the start of 2017.

 The main changes are:

-• For employers in the public sector (and some private sector employers that provide public services), ‘check-off’ (i.e. the deduction of trade union membership subscriptions via payroll) will only be permitted if the worker can pay its subscriptions by other means (such as direct debit) and the union contributes to the cost of administering the system.
-This change will come into force next year to allow time for arrangements to be put in place.
+- For employers in the public sector (and some private sector employers that provide public services), ‘check-off’ (i.e. the deduction of trade union membership subscriptions via payroll) will only be permitted if the worker can pay its subscriptions by other means (such as direct debit) and the union contributes to the cost of administering the system.

 The proposal to repeal the ban on using agency workers to replace striking workers is not contained in the Act.
 There has been no update on whether and when this change might happen.

 The devolved governments in Scotland and Wales previously made it clear that they were strongly opposed to the Act.
 However, trade union law is not devolved and the Act is set to apply equally in Scotland, England and Wales.